 - Wie heeft er een nieuw e-mailadres? - Who has a new email address?

-- Kun je het nog eens herhalen, alsjeblieft? — Can you repeat it, please?
+- Kun je het nog eens herhalen, alsjeblieft? - Can you repeat that, please?